A Very Harold & Kumar 3D Christmas

 His maid (Castro) comes in as always, preferring to keep herself occupied and gently reminds Dodge to pick up some window cleaner.
 Returning home from the store through the park, he notices some young people embracing.
 Despondent, he ingests the entire bottle of cleaning product and lies down.

 He wakes up the next morning, feeling a bit ill but having the cleanest esophagus in town.
-He also has a dog whose leash is tied up to his ankle with a note reading only “Sorry” on his chest.
+He also has a dog whose leash is tied up to his ankle with a note reading only “Sorry” on Dodge’s chest.
 He takes the dog home.
-He also runs into Penny (Knightley), a neighbor who has lived in the same complex for three months but whom he hasn’t gotten to know although she is well aware of his wife – and her boyfriend, which is how Dodge comes to learn of her infidelity.
+He also runs into Penny (Knightley), a neighbor who has lived in the same complex for three months but whom he hasn’t gotten to know although she is well aware of his wife’s indiscretions – and those of her boyfriend as well which is how Dodge comes to learn of his wife’s infidelity.

-Angry, he throws out all of her stuff and in the process finds a box of his mementos, including some pictures.
-As he takes a trip down memory lane, taking sips from a bottle of prescription cough syrup that his wife left behind, he notices Penny sitting on his balcony, crying.
-He invites her in after agreeing not to rape her (in exchange, she promises not to steal anything).
+Angry, he throws out all of her stuff and in the process finds a box of his mementos including some pictures.
+As he takes a trip down memory lane while taking sips from a bottle of prescription cough syrup that his wife left behind, he notices Penny sitting on his balcony, crying.
+He invites her in after agreeing not to rape her; in exchange, she promises not to steal anything.
 She is distraught not just because the world is ending but because she broke up with the loser boyfriend (Brody) that she left England for and now will never see her family again because all air travel has stopped (and cell phones and land lines are useless since nobody is sticking around to keep those systems running).

 It also turns out that Penny has been getting some of his mail mistakenly and has just now remembered to give it to him.
 Among the letters is one from his first love Olivia, who he’d broken up with long ago and who had gone on to marry someone else.
 But, the letter says, she’s divorced now and is looking to reconnect with the true love of her life – Dodge.